 - You have a child in the UK who is a British citizen or has lived in the UK for 7 years and it would be unreasonable for them to leave the UK.

 - There would be very significant difficulties for you and your partner if you lived together as a couple outside the UK that could not be overcome.

 - It would breach your human rights to stop you from coming to the UK or make you leave.

-Further, all applicants will also be assessed against suitability criteria, which considers the applicant’s character and any potential mandatory and/or discretionary reasons for refusal, such as criminal convictions.
-This is a substantial area; take legal advice prior to applying if you have any concerns about your circumstances.
+All applicants will also be assessed against suitability criteria, which considers the applicant’s character and any potential mandatory and/or discretionary reasons for refusal, such as criminal convictions.
+This is an area of uncertainty so it is recommended to take legal advice prior to applying if you have any concerns about your circumstances.

 English language requirement

 In the event that you have a degree or academic qualification that was taught or researched in English, or your qualification is recognised by UK ENIC as being equivalent to a UK bachelor’s degree or higher, assuming you can prove these qualifications this will constitute sufficient proof of your knowledge of English.